Welcome to Hamilton Labs

 Pioneering Green-Tech Innovations Through 3D Printing in the Real Estate, Building & Construction Industry

-8 to 10 percent of the world's total CO2 emissions come from manufacturing cement and we have replaced cement and other natural resources in concrete mixes with environmentally friendly, recycled wastes and sustainable materials
+8 to 10 percent of the world's total CO2 emissions come from manufacturing cement.
+We have replaced cement and other natural resources in concrete mixes with environmentally friendly, recycled wastes and sustainable materials

 - Harvard Business Review

 Cost: Being able to create a real product directly from a digital file takes away the need for transport costs and the labour involved.
 This reduces the whole price of building a house to a fraction of the normal cost.

-Waste: Because every dimension and measurement is predetermined, there is a vast reduction in the amount of waste created in building a house.
+Waste: Since every dimension and measurement is predetermined, there is a vast reduction in the amount of waste created in building a house.
 Any material left over is able to be recycled.

-Specifics: There is also the ability 3D printing gives in terms of customisation and originality, with products created to exact specifications given by the customer, opening up the potential of future buildings of all shapes and sizes – physics depending.
+Specifics: There is also the ability 3D printing gives in terms of customisation and originality, with products created to exact specifications given by the customer.
+This opens up the potential of future buildings of all shapes and sizes – physics depending.

 3D printing has the potential to “combine the solidity, durability and strength of the industrial age, with the nimbleness, flexibility and adaptability of the virtual age.”
 This mix will be critical for addressing the complex challenges of a rapidly changing and uncertain world

 The Sustainable Development Goals was launched in 2015 to ensure everyone has access to a safely-managed household toilet by 2030.
 This makes sanitation central to eradicating extreme poverty.

 In 2013, the United Nations General Assembly officially designated November 19 as World Toilet Day.
 World Toilet Day is coordinated by UN-Water in collaboration with governments and partners.